 Education and Pre-requisites

-• Associates or Bachelor’s degree in Zoology, Biology, Animal Science or other related degree or equivalent of at least two years of exotic animal care experience.
+• AA, AS or higher degree in Zoology, Biology, Animal Science or other related degree and at least two years of exotic animal experience.
+Bachelor degree preferred.

-• Must be insurable on The Living Desert’s automobile insurance.
+• Must be insurable on The Living Desert’s automobile policy.

 Compensation and benefits